nadrino/kotor-walkthrough/kotor/walkthrough/090_UnknownWorld.md

     - Who are you?
     - I was sent by the Council to save you.
 - +1000PX (useless now!)
-- back to the Ebon Hawk (kill remaining rancors on the way back)
+- //back to the Ebon Hawk (kill remaining rancors on the way back)
-- Improve LS against droids
+- //Improve LS against droids -> Possible in the temple
-- Go out with Jolee and Juhani (level up 20)
+- //Go out with Jolee and Juhani (level up 20) -> NO !
+They will come later by they own.

-## Temple

-- Go back to the elder camp
+- Go back to the Elders camp
     - I've done my part.
 Now you have to honor our agreement.
     - ...
     - Looks like we'll be working together, then.